SUNDERLAND AND TYNE LUSTRE POTTERY

 This transfer comes from the same copper plate as the Seaham-attributed items above and has the same nicks and scratches.
 However, the bowl below was likely made after the pottery's closure.
 We know that transfer plates used at Seaham Pottery turn up at North Shields, c1850.
 John Hedley Walker, the owner of the Seaham Pottery, moved his operations to Carr's Hill Pottery near Gateshead in 1849.
 'Carr's Hill' refers to a village, and not to the North Shields potter.
 However, this does provide a plausible explanation for why the copper plates might have migrated northwards to Tyneside.

 The London impressed mark was used by several Tyneside potteries when making wares for a London retailer.
-This particular impress is known to have been used by Carr, so the bowl is likely North Shields, c1860.
+This particular impress is known to have been used by Carr, so the bowls below are likely North Shields, c1860.
 Note the similarity of lustre decoration around the transfer to the Carr-impressed (plate 3) bowl below.

 The bowl below is unmarked, and has the Seaham Mariners' Arms transfer with the Carr version of B14, copied from Dixon.